 Medications to be reported in the Case Report Form (CRF) are concomitant prescription medications, over-the-counter medications and supplements.
-Specifically, any medication with that increases the risk of seizure will be documented in CRF and judged by the PI with an oversight by study physician if it is allowed in the study.
+Specifically, any medication with that increases the risk of seizure will be documented in CRF and judged by the PI if it is allowed in the study.